 Volunteering is a topic I never speak about with anyone.
-It was just one of those things everyone thinks about subconsciously when you see a rough sleeper; you think oh I wish I could do something to help them yet you don’t give them any spare change when they ask.
-I struggled to think of ways to truly contribute to society, because no one ever talked about it and I didn’t know much about it.
+It was just one of those things everyone thinks about subconsciously.
+Then there are moments when you see a rough sleeper and think to yourself oh I wish I could do something to help them yet you don’t give them any spare change when they ask.
+I struggled to think of ways to truly contribute to society because no one ever talked about it and I didn’t know much about it.
 I thought I would share my story of how and why I started volunteering.
-We should stop thinking it’s bad and showing off to talk about our charitable work.
+We should stop thinking we’re showing off by talking about our charitable work.
 Talking about volunteering or even helping others creates curiosity, creates interest and we need that exposure to create awareness and so people can learn how they too can help even if it is just becoming more compassionate.

-I lived with an English family up until I was 4.
-My mum used to tell me how grateful she was for Joey, Terry and their family for looking after me.
-My mum struggled to work and take care of me as a single mother because my dad went off with another woman and didn’t want to step up to any responsibility.
-This family, who were my dad’s business partners at the time, saw this and stopped charging babysitting fees and just become my guardian and raised me as their own.
-It lifted a lot of stress and weight off my mums shoulders and I would never resent her for it because now I can see how freakin’ hard life can be and that’s without a child.
-Because of this, for my entire life I feel drawn to Terry & her family.
-I know it was only the first 4 years of my life but that selflessness and compassion is so strong it bonds you to those people for life.
+Growing up, I lived with an English family up until I was 4.
+My mum used to tell me how grateful she was for this family for looking after me.
+She struggled to work and take care of me as a single mother because my dad went off with another woman and didn’t want to step up to any responsibility.
+This family, who was my dad’s business partners at the time, saw this and stopped charging babysitting fees and became my guardians and raised me as their own.
+It lifted a lot of stress and weight off my mum’s shoulders; it must have been difficult for her.
+Because of this, for my entire life, I feel drawn to this surrogate family.
+I know it was only the first 4 years of my life but that selflessness and compassion were so strong it bonded me to this family for life.

 The first time I volunteered was involuntarily.
 I was in primary school, about 6/7 years old and a part of this Chinese community group for women and their kids.
 We learnt dance routines and danced for disabled children.
 I loved it.
 Not dancing for the children but doing activities and the act of being apart of a community.